smart-chain-fr/secure-starknet/README.md

 ## Architecture

-This repository involves a `Factory` smart-contracts which can create new `Anchoring` smart-contracts on-demand.
+This repository involves a `Factory` smart-contract which can create new `Anchoring` smart-contracts on-demand.
 The Anchoring contract provides a callable function (`anchor`) to anchor a message.
 This function can only be called by users that have been whitelisted on the Anchoring contract.
 The administrator role of the Anchoring contract can `authorize` or `unauthorize` some users.

 This function can only be called by the administrator role of the Factory.